Pressure regulator burst pipe

 How do I know if my pressure regulator is failing?

-Signs of a failing pressure regulator include low water pressure, water leaks, or a sudden burst pipe.
+Signs of a failing pressure regulator include low water pressure, banging or vibrating pipes, and visible leaks around the regulator.

-How often should I have my pressure regulator inspected?
+How often should I replace my pressure regulator?

 Connect with certified professionals in your area